 Resident custodians and special assignment laborers (BHA employees living in BHA apartments as a condition of employment under a license agreement) must be determined eligible in accordance to the Resident Custodian or Special Assignment Laborer license agreement.
-They shall not be considered public housing residents.
-They are not subject to the same requirements (including the waiting list procedure) and do not have the same rights as public housing residents.
-In particular, they:
+They

-- Do not have to qualify as a Low Income Household; - Are not subject to the BHA's resident selection procedures; - Are subject to the Resident Custodian or Special Assignment Laborer license agreement eligibility requirements; - May be charged a reasonable rent or may be provided a BHA apartment rent-free; - Are not subject to BHA lease and grievance procedures, but have a license agreement for occupancy with the BHA; and

-Are not entitled to remain in the same apartment in public housing if their employment is terminated, but shall be entitled to apply for public housing.
+- Do not have to qualify as a Low Income Household; - Are not subject to the BHA's resident selection procedures; - Are subject to the Resident Custodian or Special Assignment Laborer license agreement eligibility requirements; - May be charged a reasonable rent or may be provided a BHA apartment rent-free; - Are not subject to BHA lease and grievance procedures, but have a license agreement for occupancy with the BHA; and - Are not entitled to remain in the same apartment in public housing if their employment is terminated, but shall be entitled to apply for public housing.